Influenza Activity Surveillance 2017

 For more information, or to enrol: Flu Tracking

-During week 14 (3–9 April 2017), influenza activity was very low among consultation-seeking patients nationwide.
-Influenza activity was also low among those hospitalised ICU patients in Auckland and Counties Manukau District Health Boards.
+During week 19 (8–14 May 2017), influenza activity was very low among consultation-seeking patients nationwide.
+Influenza activity was also low among those hospitalised patients in Auckland and Counties Manukau District Health Boards.

-ILI surveillance: 11 patient with influenza-like illness consulted sentinel general practices in 20 DHBs.
-The weekly ILI incidence was 2.3 per 100 000 patient population.
+ILI surveillance: 44 patients with influenza-like illness consulted sentinel general practices in 20 DHBs.
+The weekly ILI incidence was 10.7 per 100 000 patient population, below the seasonal threshold of ILI consultations.
+The ILI related influenza incidence (adjusted) was 2.6 per 100 000 patient population.

 For more information: NZ Flu Surveillance